-Society's Needs The automotive industry has a very long supply chain.
-In Japan, for example, the supply chain comprises approximate companies.
-To connect this supply chain and visualize the carbon footprint of automotive manufacturing, a standar form that anyone can use to securely share data is needed.
-Examples of Specific Initiatives Establishing a Traceability System That Maximizes the Value of Data DENSO will meet demand for the visualization of manufacturing and distribution processes by combining the QR Code® and blockchain technology to develop traceability technology that provides secure data links and by using the technology to build a standard data platform.
-Going forward, we will develop technologies that facili- tate the sharing of product information on electric vehicle batteries, data on Scope 3 CO 2 emissions, and other types of data across industry boundaries.
-This is a proprietary DENSO OR Code® that curbs increases in work and investment related to traceability management by displaying the data of two types of QR Code® in a single QR Code®.
-QRinQR Commercialization Strategy Commercialize cross-domain services that have a standard data platform at their core
+The automotive industry has a very long supply chain.
+In Japan, for example, the supply chain comprises approximately 26,000 companies.
+To connect this supply chain and visualize the carbon footprint of automotive manufacturing, a standard data platform that anyone can use to securely share data is needed.

+Establishing a Traceability System That Maximizes the Value of Data

+DENSO will meet demand for the visualization of manufacturing and distribution processes by combining the QR Code® and blockchain technology to develop traceability technology that provides secure data links and by using the technology to build a standard data platform.
+Going forward, we will develop technologies that facilitate the sharing of product information on electric vehicle batteries, data on Scope 3 CO_2 emissions, and other types of data across industry boundaries.

+This is a proprietary DENSO QR Code® that curbs increases in work and investment related to traceability management by displaying the data of two types of QR Code® in a single QR Code®.